shabbyrobe/amiss/doc/active.rst

 .. _`P of EAA`: http://martinfowler.com/eaaCatalog/activeRecord.html

-I'm not wild about Active Records, but they can be very effective for rapid development and people seem to like them, and Late Static Binding made them extremely simple to implement.
+I'm not wild about Active Records, but they can be very effective for rapid development and people seem to like them, so why not throw them in?

 Defining